Tooth decay is an infectious disease — and it is a reality. We all need to work together on prevention.

 Download and print the Ten Tips for Parents

-This Special Report from the Ontario Dental Association is a direct result of the International Association of Dental Research (IADR) conference held in Toronto in 2008.
+The International Association of Dental Research (IADR) conference was held in Toronto in 2008.
 The conference featured international experts and high-profile oral health-care stakeholders who focused on best practices aimed at the prevention of tooth decay, especially in the children’s high-risk category.

 - Dr. C. Friedman, University of Western Ontario, London, Ont.